-Migraine is a complex genetic neurological disorder that affects up to 1 in 5 people.
+Migraine is a complex inherited neurological disorder of sensory processing that affects up to 1 in 5 people.
 It is a spectrum disorder, rendering some completely disabled, while others are able to live fairly normal lives with only the occasional attack.
 It is an invisible disability, not a temporary condition, nor something that will go away.
 There is no cure for migraine, however, in most cases, it can be managed.

 The research around migraine is rapidly changing, with significant breakthroughs in recent years.
 We now understand all migraine to have a genetic cause.
 Some types are caused by a single gene defect, and others are polygenetic or a combination of a number of genes.

-Typical or common migraine attacks or episodes are characterised by a pulsating or throbbing headache, usually only on one side of the head, which lasts between 4 and 72 hours, with some warning symptoms before, and a ‘migraine hangover’ afterwards.
+Typical or common migraine attacks or episodes are characterised by a pulsating or throbbing headache, usually only on one side of the head, which lasts between 4 and 72 hours, with some warning symptoms (aura) before, and a ‘migraine hangover’ (Postdrome) afterward.
+However, for many people with migraine the 'attack' phase involved many other symptoms, and some do not have headache at all.
+Additionally, the attack phase can last longer than 4 days.

 Migraine is a very individual disease: some people get the other symptoms of migraine and no headache at all, others have migraine attacks that last for months.
 There are also a number of different types of migraine attacks you can experience.